eriicafes/di/README.md

 #### Resolution

-Resolve instances from the container, the container will recursively resolve the token beign resolved.
+Resolve instances from the container, the container will recursively resolve the class or token and it's dependencies.

 ```typescript
 // Foo is a class